Anniekay1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0x03.
-Shell, init files, variables and expansions
+# Shell, init files, variables and expansions
+This was the 4th DevOps project we had while training in ALX